 Did You Attend Film School Or Study Film At University?

 No, and I regret that.
 Learning is key in life.
-I am street smart, but you need to be technical as well because that you can’t fake.
+I am street smart, but you need to be technical as well because you can’t fake.

 What Was Your First Job on TV And How Did You Progress To Producer?